keymanapp/keyboards/release/sil/sil_senegal_bda_azerty/README.md

 ==============

 __DESCRIPTION__
-The keyboard is intended to meet the needs of Bandial (Latin script), on all platforms.
+The keyboard is intended to meet the needs of Bayot (Latin script), on all platforms.
 It is losely based on an azerty(fr-FR) layout for all platforms.
 All characters will be generated in NFC (Normalied Fully Composed) format.
 CapsLock supported on Desktop and Mobile.